mace04/ESP32-TemperatureMonitor/README.md

 # ESP32 Temperature Monitor

 An IoT temperature and pressure monitoring system built on the ESP32 microcontroller using PlatformIO.
-This project integrates a BMP180 sensor for environmental readings, hosts a local MQTT broker, provides a web-based dashboard with real-time gauges, and supports over-the-air (OTA) updates for firmware and filesystem.
+This project integrates a BMP180 sensor for environmental readings, hosts a local MQTT broker, provides a web-based dashboard with real-time gauges, sends email notifications on status changes, and supports over-the-air (OTA) updates for firmware and filesystem.

 ## Project Summary

 The ESP32 Temperature Monitor is a comprehensive IoT solution for environmental sensing and data visualization.
 It automatically detects and interfaces with BMP180 or BME280 sensors to collect temperature, pressure, and humidity data.
 The device establishes WiFi connectivity for remote access, hosts its own MQTT broker for local data publishing, and serves a responsive web dashboard featuring real-time animated gauges.
 Real-time updates are delivered via Server-Sent Events (SSE), ensuring live data visualization without page refreshes.
 The system supports over-the-air (OTA) updates for both firmware and filesystem, enabling seamless remote maintenance.
+It also syncs time via NTP for accurate timestamps and uses email alerts for printer readiness changes.
 All web assets and configurations are stored in the ESP32's SPIFFS flash filesystem, making it a self-contained, standalone monitoring solution.

 ## Table of Contents
 - [Features](#features)